Excerpts from Jim Conrad's

 HUANO PALMS, TALL & SKINNY

-In extreme northeastern Yucatán State at El Zapotal, an isolated protected area administered by the Mexican environmental group Pronatura, there were lots of tall, slender-trunked palms like the one shown at the right.
+In extreme northeastern Yucatán State at El Zapotal, an isolated protected area administered by the Mexican environmental group Pronatura, there were lots of tall, slender-trunked palms like the one shown below.

 That looks a lot like the famous Huano Palm, Sabal yapa, we've met so often in recent years.
 Huano Palms are common in northern and eastern Yucatan, and that's the species that provided thatch for my hut roof at Hacienda Chichén.